tfharrelson/MolDyINS/README.md

 # MolDyINS
-code for converting Gromacs molecular dynamics trajectories into inelastic neutron scattering spectra generated at the indirect geometry spectrometers like VISION at ORNL or TOSCA at ISIS.
+Code for converting Gromacs molecular dynamics trajectories into inelastic neutron scattering spectra generated at the indirect geometry spectrometers like VISION at ORNL or TOSCA at ISIS.
 The code is set up for calculation of the dynamic structure factor within the incoherent approximation.
+Full details regarding our formulation and approximations is [here](https://doi.org/10.1038/s41598-021-86771-5).
 The code is not available on pip or conda at the moment.

 ### Prerequisites
 - Numpy